History of Real Madrid CF: The De Carlos Era (1978–1985)

+Uli Stielike was Santiago Bernabéu's last major European signing.

 After a brief period as interim president, Raimundo Saporta called for elections.
 The club's treasurer, Luis de Carlos, resigned in order to run for president.
 26 July 1978 was the deadline for candidates to apply in order to run for office.
 De Carlos submitted 3,352 documents endorsing his candidacy, while the rest – gynaecologist Campos Gil and florist José Daguerre – did not get the minimum number required in time.
 This called off the election and Luis de Carlos was proclaimed president of Real Madrid.

 On 4 June 1980, the Santiago Bernabéu Stadium hosted the Copa del Rey final between Real Madrid and Real Madrid Castilla, the club's second team that was initially founded on 21 July 1972.
 Castilla managed to defeat four First Division teams – Hércules, Athletic Bilbao, Real Sociedad and Sporting de Gijón – to reach the final.
 Real Madrid defeated Castilla, coached by the sorely-missed Juanjo, by a score of 6–1.

 Later in the year, France Football magazine named Real Madrid "Best European Team" of 1980.
 The jury took into account the two national titles the team won that year – La Liga and the Copa del Rey – and the fact that they reached the semi-finals of the European Cup that season.

 Despite the previous year's successes, the 1980–81 season had an unpleasant finish for Madrid.
 On 26 April 1981, they lost the league title when the victory chant was already being sung in Valladolid.
 Real Sociedad, who drew 2–2 against Sporting de Gijón in the last minute at El Molinón, claimed the title.
 Barely one month later, in the 1981 European Cup Final on 27 May, an Alan Kennedy goal gave Liverpool the European Cup title over Madrid.

 The professional Real Madrid squad was one of four teams of the Primera División to back the strike called on 11 April 1982.
 On that day, the Whites played at Castellón with Castilla footballers and defeated the hosts 1–2.